wp-plugins/calculated-fields-form/README.txt

 A: Sometimes the users copy the text for the fields labels, and descriptions, from a different platform, for example Excel or MS Word, but the text copied can include invalid characters.
 The plugin validates the form's structure to avoid this type of errors.

+= Q: How to use conditional statements in the equations? =

+A: There are three ways to use conditional statements in the equations:

+1. Using the IF operation (don't confuse the operation "IF" with the reserved word "if" of javascript, the code in javascript  is case sensitive)

+        IF( condition, value if true, value if false)

+For example, if the result of the equation is 100 when the value of fieldname1 is less than 100 and 1000 in another case, the equation would be:

+        IF(fieldname1<100,100,1000)

+2. Using the ternary operator of javascript

+        (condition) ? value if true : value if false

+Following the same example in the previous point:

+        (fieldname1<100) ?
+100 : 1000

+3. With a more powerful equation

+        (function(){
+            if( fieldname1 < 100) return 100;
+            else return 1000;
+        })()

 == Other Notes ==

 This section contains mainly notes about the form builder features that are too long to explain in the main description page.